More Information

 Oh God, who wills not the death of a sinner, but rather that he be converted and live, grant, we beseech Thee, through the intercession of Blessed Junipero Serra and all the saints, an increase in laborers for Your Church - fellow laborers with Christ to spend themselves for souls, through the same Jesus Christ, Your Son, Who lives and reigns with You in the Unity of the Holy Spirit, one God, forever and ever.
 Amen.

-For more information about vocations in Atlanta, please contact Fr.
-Luke Ballman, Vocations Director, at:
+For more information about vocations in Atlanta, contact Fr.
+Rey Pineda, Archdiocese Vocations Director or Sally Scardiss Vocations Director’s Assistant at:

 Vocations Director